edly-io/openedx-search-api/docs/decisions/0001-meilisearch.rst

 ============

 The base driver class contains the following functions: `get_user_token()`, `check_connection()`, `indexes()`, `index()`, and `get_search_rules()`.
 To integrate a new search engine or driver, the child class must implement all these functions.
 This class is responsible for initializing the communication protocol between client and the search service.
-You can change the driver class by updating the value of `SEARCH_ENGINE` in django settings. the default value is `SEARCH_ENGINE = "openedx_search_api.drivers.meilisearch.MeiliSearchEngine"`
+To change the driver class by updating the value of `SEARCH_ENGINE` in django settings. the default value is `SEARCH_ENGINE = "openedx_search_api.drivers.meilisearch.MeiliSearchEngine"`

 Indexer Class
 =============

 The base indexer class consists of the `index()` and `index_documents()` functions.
 To override the default functionality of the base class, the child indexer class should implement these functions.
-Inorder to update the indexer class you can set `INDEXER_CLASS` attribute in django settings default value is `INDEXER_CLASS = "openedx_search_api.indexers.base.BaseIndexer"`
+Inorder to update the indexer class set `INDEXER_CLASS` attribute in django settings default value is `INDEXER_CLASS = "openedx_search_api.indexers.base.BaseIndexer"`

 Load Indexes
 ============